 Outlander seems to attract the kind of fan who not only obsesses about the TV series, but also makes Outlander a way of life.
 Pretty soon they’re speaking Gaelic, wearing tartan wool as everyday cosplay, and hanging thistle accessories all over their home.
 (Some of us find excuses to wear our official Outlander wristers while we work.
 Shh!)
 Throwing an Outlander viewing party, then, is a natural extension of our love of all things Claire and Jamie Fraser.

-To celebrate the release of Outlander Season 2 on DVD today, I thought I’d put together some elements I found on the web to help you throw your best Outlander viewing party.
+I thought I’d put together some elements I found on the web to help you throw your best Outlander viewing party.
 Feel free to incorporate as much or as little of these ideas as you like!

 Sending the right invitation can set the perfect mood for your Outlander viewing party.
 Depending on your style, you can make them fancy or simple.
 Either way, the invitation will give your guest an idea of what kind of Outlander viewing party to expect.

 sferra designs sells a printable invitation on their Etsy store.
 It’s got all the ingredients, like a tartan background, a thistle on the cover, and even a picture of Craig na Dun.